Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ## Task 3: Create an eDiscovery hold
 Now that you have created a Core eDiscovery case, you can begin to work with the case.
 In this task, you will create an eDiscovery hold for the case for you just created.
 Specifically, you will crate a hold for the exchange mailbox belonging to ODL-User.

-1. Open the Core eDiscovery tab on your browser.
+1. Open the eDiscovery (Standard) tab on your browser.

 1. From the Core eDiscovery page, select the case you created in the previous tab, **SC900 Test Case**.